Javed Miandad: Debut and early years

 Pakistan's first Test captain, Abdul Hafeez Kardar, upon seeing Miandad during the 1970s, predicted famously about him: "the find of the decade".
 His inclusion in the Pakistan team was itself an achievement.
 A formidable batting line-up of Mushtaq Mohammad, Majid Khan, Sadiq Mohammad, Zaheer Abbas, Asif Iqbal and Wasim Raja were hard to break into, but Miandad's raw talent made it possible and he became an integral part of Pakistan's strong batting lineup.
 He made his Test debut against New Zealand at the Gaddafi Stadium, Lahore on 9 October 1976.
 He scored 163 and 25 not out in that match, and became the youngest batsman to score a century on debut, at the age of 19 years and 119 days; he also took a wicket in the match and Pakistan won the match by six wickets.
 In the third match of the same series, he scored a double century by scoring 206 runs at the National Stadium, Karachi.
 He broke George Headley's 47-year-old record, and became the youngest player—aged 19 years and 140 days—to score a double-century.
-He scored 85 runs in the second innings, failing to accomplish the unique feat of scoring a double-century and a century in a single match.
+He scored 85 runs in the second innings, failing to accomplish the rare feat of scoring a double-century and a century in a single match.
 Miandad was the highest run-scorer of the series, with 504 runs from five innings at an average of 126.00.
 His performance ensured Pakistan's victory in the three-match series by 2–0.